On the strength of dependent products in the type theory of Martin-L\"of: Martin-L of type theory

 allowing us to derive the validity of the judgement $\J$ from that of the $\J_i$'s.
 As usual, these inference rules separate into a group of \emph{structural rules} which deal with the contextual book-keeping of weakening, contraction, exchange and substitution; and a group of \emph{logical rules}, which describe the constructions we wish to be able to perform inside our type theory: constructions such as cartesian product of types, disjoint union of types, or formation of identity types.

-\pgph However, certain of the logical rules of Martin-L\"of type theory cannot be formalised in this setting, since they require the use of \emph{higher-order judgements} $\Gamma \vdash \mathcal J$, in which the context of assumptions $\Gamma$ may itself contain a judgement under hypotheses.
-Amongst such rules are those for the $\mathsf W$-types, which are the type-theoretic manifestation of recursive datatypes; and, as we mentioned in the Introduction, the elimination rule for the dependent products.

-In order to formulate these higher-order rules, we may pass to the ``monomorphic'' presentation of Martin-L\"of type theory.
+\pgph However, the polymorphic presentation of type theory will be inadequate for our purposes, because the elimination rule for dependent products we wish to study requires the use of a \emph{second-order judgement} $\Gamma \vdash \mathcal J$, in which the context of assumptions $\Gamma$ itself contains a judgement under hypotheses.
+One solution to this problem is suggested by Troelstra and van Dalen in~\cite[Chapter 11]{IIM}: we extend our system with explicit second-order judgement forms expressing that ``$B$ is a family of types over $A$ under the hypothesis $\Gamma$'', and so on, and express the elimination rule in terms of these.
+A second solution---and the one we adopt here---makes use of the ``monomorphic'' presentation of Martin-L\"of type theory.
 This is given in terms of the \emph{Logical Framework}, which is essentially a formalisation of the meta-theory we use to reason about the calculus of types.
 The basic judgements of this meta-theory look rather like those of type theory:

 However, the meaning is somewhat different.
 We think of a sort of the Logical Framework as being a category of \emph{judgements about type theory}.
 In particular, the Logical Framework has rules

 which express the existence of the category of judgements ``--- is a type''; and, under the assumption that ``$A$ is a type'', of the category of judgements ``--- is an element of $A$''.
 Using these, we may interpret more complex judgements of type theory; for example, if we know that ``$A$ is a type'', then we can interpret the judgement $\J$ that ``$B(x)$ is a type under the hypothesis that $x$ is an element of $A$'' as